ryota-skating/FS-Jump3D/README.md

 ## News

+- **2025-06-12** | FS-Jump3D dataset has been integrated into the [AthletePose3D](https://github.com/calvinyeungck/AthletePose3D) dataset, a larger multi-sport 3D pose dataset developed by our research team.
+The work was presented at CVSports 2025 @ CVPR!
 - **2025-02-14** | We found some filename errors in the JSON data we provided.
 The issue has been fixed, and the corrected files are now available for download.
 - **2024-10-01** | We are pleased to announce that our paper, "[3D Pose-Based Temporal Action Segmentation for Figure Skating: A Fine-Grained and Jump Procedure-Aware Annotation Approach](https://arxiv.org/abs/2408.16638)," has been accepted for presentation at the 7th ACM International Workshop on Multimedia Content Analysis in Sports (MMSports '24).